 3. Learn about myself

 When my daughter went into teenage rages or sulks, I often shut down emotionally.
 I just didn’t know how to handle the slamming doors, the tears, and the painful silences.
 In my family, my own mother ignored us when we “acted up,” and I learned quickly to never express how I felt, especially “bad” feelings like anger.
 I learned to hide how I felt when I was a child, and so when my own child “acted up,” I didn’t know what else to do than to shut myself down.
 Sometimes I would yell back or tell her that I didn’t like what she was doing, but more often, in the heat of the moment, I just disappeared inside of myself when she was doing something that made me emotionally uncomfortable.
+Now I can see that my child did the same thing to me when she hid her eating disorder.

 I now know that a mother’s withdrawal from her child’s emotional expression is experienced by the child as abandonment.
 It feels brutal to me to think that my daughter felt I was abandoning her because of course, that’s not what I was trying to do.
 I was just doing the best I could and trying to get through the day.
 And yet, this emotional abandonment impacted her relationship with me and with herself.